 And a little of what you won’t like

 It’s only fair to point out that this package doesn’t exempt you from blackout rules.
 Those rules don’t make sense today, but they still exist.
 Generally a local game will be blacked out anywhere that “they think” is your local market.
 In some cases it’s a bit ridiculous — Las Vegans, I know you don’t think of yourselves as being in the same market as Southern California but the league thinks you are.

 The MLB.TV package carries the same blackout rules unfortunately.
 I’m not going to say you can’t fool it with a VPN, I’m just saying that you probably shouldn’t, if you are one of those people who likes to live within the law.

-Also, I tried this last year, you can’t activate MLB.TV during the free preview period unless you actually bought Extra Innings.
+Also, in past years, you haven’t been able to activate MLB.TV during the free preview period unless you actually bought Extra Innings.
 Kind of a bummer but it’s pretty clear why they did that.

 Try first, then buy

-The first week of MLB Extra Innings is free on DISH.
-As I said, it’s probably free on DIRECTV too but they haven’t officially made it public.
-If you like what you see — the Strike Zone Channel, all the live games from either home team channel, the audio options and many other benefits of the MLB At Bat app, you can sign up for Extra Innings at your provider’s web site or by calling Solid Signal at 877.312.4547.
+The first week of MLB Extra Innings is free.
+If you like what you see — the Strike Zone Channel, all the live games from either home team channel, the audio options and many other benefits of the MLB At Bat app, you can sign up for Extra Innings at your provider’s web site or by calling Solid Signal at 888-233-7563.

 If you own a bar or restaurant you’re probably already signed up for Extra Innings but if you’re not, our commercial reps can help you get set up at 888-233-7563.